ChrisMarxDev/dash-survey/dash_survey/README.md

 # Dash Survey

+> ⚠️ **Warning**: This package is under heavy development and the API is subject to breaking changes. 🚧 Use with caution in production environments.

-A flexible Flutter package for creating and managing in-app surveys with a clean, material design-inspired interface.
+A flexible Flutter package for creating and managing in-app surveys from a remote backend.
+Checkout [Dash Survey](dash-survey.com) for more info.

 ## Features

-- 🎯 Easy-to-use survey creation API
+- 🎯 Easy-to-use surveys
-- 📱 Material Design UI components
+- ☁️ Remote controlled
 - 💾 Built-in persistence support
 - 🔄 Customizable survey flow
 - 📊 Multiple question types support